jinq0123/lua-flatbuffers/README.md

 	assert(1 == t.a and 0 == t.b)
 ```

-String can convert to integer or float:
+String can be converted to integer or float:
 ```lua
 	buf = assert(lfb.encode("Test", {a=1, b="25"}))
 	t = assert(lfb.decode("Test", buf))